Why the Afghan army folded to the Taliban | DW | 17.08.2021

 "American troops cannot and should not be fighting the war, and dying in a war that Afghan forces are not willing to fight for themselves," he added.

-From the perspective of size, the Taliban have around 80,000 fighters in comparison with over 300,000 soldiers working for the former Afghan government.
+From the perspective of size, the Taliban have about 80,000 fighters, in comparison with the more than 300,000 soldiers working for the former Afghan government.
 Yet, the militant group still overran the country within weeks.

 Mohammad Shafiq Hamdam, a Kabul-based security expert, told DW that Afghan security forces were financially and militarily dependent on the US, and were left exposed and vulnerable as the withdrawal progressed.